CorBer/teensy_batdetector/README.md

 The TeensyBat detector is a close cooperation between Edwin Houwertjes (hardware) and Cor Berrevoets (software).
 Development started in 2018 and since then both software and hardware have gone through major changes.
 We aim at providing a low-cost build-yourself bat detetector for anyone.

 <b>Software:</b>
-This Github repository conaints the latest release (build 2023 01 25): https://github.com/CorBer/teensy_batdetector/releases/tag/v1.5
+This Github repository contains the latest release (build 2023 01 25): https://github.com/CorBer/teensy_batdetector/releases/tag/v1.5

 <b>Hardware:</b>